shubhgaur2805/Web-Crawler-Project/README.md

 ## What would you improve if given more days
    If more days are given: -
-   - I would improve the efficency of code
+   - I would improve the efficiency of code
-   - Add a feature user can select data from perticular page of category and able to store in DB
+   - Add a featured user can select data from a particular page of category and able to store in DB
-   - Fix the JSON error which occur rarely
+   - Fix the JSON error which occurs rarely
+   - Implement on docker